tjpoulosdev/backbeat-privacy/index.md

-# BackBeat Metronome Privacy Policy
+# BackBeat Rhythm Metronome Privacy Policy

-The BackBeat Metronome app does not collect, store, or transmit any user information.
+The BackBeat Rhythm Metronome app does not collect, store, or transmit any user information.

 The app only connects to Apple's servers for optional In-App Purchase verification.
 It has no analytics or other network connections.